 - a.
 System is in place to inform PCPs when patients are seen, identify what was done or recommended and whether the recommendations, including testing, procedures or follow up visits, occurred. - i.
-If patient is not seen, specialist conducts outreach to patient and PCP is notified
+If patient is not seen, specialist conducts outreach to patient and PCP is notified a.
+Specialist conducts patient satisfaction survey and provides results to referring PCPs

-Appropriate Practice Unit staff are trained on all aspects of the specialist referral process
+Appropriate Practice Unit staff are trained on all aspects of the specialist referral process a.
+Specialist practice has mechanism in place to ensure PCP access to timely pre-consultation exchanges

-Practice Unit regularly evaluates patient satisfaction with most commonly used specialists, to ensure physicians are referring patients to specialists that meet their standards for patient-centered care
+Practice Unit regularly evaluates patient satisfaction with most commonly used specialists, to ensure physicians are referring patients to specialists that meet their standards for patientcentered care a.
+Specialist routinely notifies PCP of visits when patients have self-referred